 Description

-Sangar is a late-18th or early 19th century single-storey, roughly rectangular-plan crofthouse with a threshing barn, windmill and circular-plan kiln with a turf roof adjoined to the northeast, and a former byre adjoined to the southwest.
-The barn has largely intact threshing machinery.
-The buildings have flagstone rubble walls, gabled ends and step down in height following the sloping ground.
-There are flagstone roofs on the threshing barn and the stable/byre.
-The former house has a corrugated asbestos roof.
+Sangar Crofthouse, located in Rapness, Westray, is a late 18th or early 19th century single-storey crofthouse with a roughly rectangular plan.
+It features a threshing barn, a windmill tower, and a circular-plan kiln with a turf roof attached to the northeast, along with a former byre connected to the southwest.
+The barn retains much of its original threshing machinery.
+The buildings are constructed with flagstone rubble walls, have gabled ends, and step down in height with the slope of the ground.
+The roofs of the threshing barn and the stable/byre are made of flagstone, while the former house has a corrugated asbestos roof.

-The southwest elevation of the crofthouse has a central entrance with a boarded timber door, flanked by small window openings, each with single-pane, fixed timber frames.
-The byre also has a timber door.
-The threshing barn has an entrance in each side with a boarded timber door.
-Apart from this door, the northeast elevation has no other openings.
-The windmill tower supports a hollow timber post containing a cast iron drive shaft, and surmounted by a timber top-shaft and sail hub.
-A slightly tapering, circular-plan kiln with a turf covering adjoins the northeast gable of the barn.
+On the southwest side of the crofthouse, there is a central entrance with a boarded timber door, flanked by small window openings, each fitted with single-pane, fixed timber frames.
+The byre also features a timber door.
+The threshing barn has entrances on both sides, each with a boarded timber door, while the northeast elevation has no other openings.
+The windmill tower is supported by a hollow timber post containing a cast iron drive shaft, topped with a timber top-shaft and sail hub.
+A slightly tapering circular-plan kiln with a turf covering is attached to the northeast gable of the barn.

-The threshing machinery in the barn (seen in 2000) remains in place (information from owner, 2018) including the drum, spur gearing and timber brake wheel and levers.
-The byre (seen in 2000) has stone slab stall divisions.
+The threshing machinery in the barn, which was observed in 2000 and confirmed by the owner in 2018, includes the drum, spur gearing, and timber brake wheel and levers.
+The byre, also seen in 2000, has stone slab stall divisions.

-To the east and at right angles to this range is a later detached house (now roofless) of mid-19th century date.
-It has rubble walls with gabled ends, each with a chimneystack.
+To the east, at a right angle to this range, is a later detached house from the mid-19th century, which is now roofless.
+It has rubble walls with gabled ends, each featuring a chimneystack.
 The flagstone and turf-covered roof has collapsed in recent years (2018).
-The entrance in the southwest elevation is offset to the right of centre, and there are windows to the right and outer left.
-There are no openings in the other walls.
-The interior is thought to retain evidence of timber internal partitions, three box-beds and fireplaces (seen in 2001).
-A small rubble lean-to with a flagstone roof adjoins the southeast gable.
+The entrance on the southwest elevation is offset to the right of center, with windows located to the right and outer left.
+The other walls lack openings.
+The interior is believed to still have evidence of timber internal partitions, three box-beds, and fireplaces, as noted in 2001.
+A small rubble lean-to with a flagstone roof is attached to the southeast gable.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.